jenmyers/talk-transcripts/avoiding-community-burnout/avoiding-community-burnout-slides-transcript.md

 Leave.

-[Text against a photo of a costumed Spiderman with a duffel bag and a young boy with a costume glove appearing to try to hitch a ride]
+[Text against a photo of a costumed Spider-Man with a duffel bag and a young boy with a costume glove appearing to try to hitch a ride]

 __Slide 12__